ASM Master Class: Germs and Genes: Modern Perspectives on Ancient Diseases

 When

-10 a.m. to noon, Jan.
-11 to Feb.
+10 a.m. – Noon, Jan.
+11 – Feb.
 15, 2025

 January 11, 18, 25, & February 1, 8, 15, 2025

-10:00am-12:00pm (Arizona time)
+10:00am-12:00pm (Arizona time).

 This ASM Master Class examines past and present conditions of several diseases, how they evolved, and how they impacted human groups in the past and present.
-We wo;; examine cancer, malaria, HIV, and COVID-19 as examples of how pathogen-human interactions can create maladaptive environments.
+We will examine cancer, malaria, HIV, and COVID-19 as examples of how pathogen-human interactions can create maladaptive environments.

 Session 1: Introduction to Ancient Diseases and Modern Perspectives